rjorton/OIE2023/README.md

 ## Contents

-This practical is associated with a lecture on Reference Alignment of High-Throughoput Sequencing (HTS) reads to a reference a sequence.
+This practical is associated with a lecture on Reference Alignment of High-Throughoput Sequencing (HTS) reads to a reference sequence.

 * [0: Overview](#0-overview)
 * [1: Setup](#1-setup)